Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Setting Up Auto-Renewal

-By default the SSL/TLS Certificates from Let's Encrypt last 90 days and need to be renewed after expired.
+By default, the SSL/TLS Certificates from Let's Encrypt last 90 days and need to be renewed after expiring.
 Manual renewal can be done by sudo certbot renew

 .